 Philbrick explains in great detail the events leading up to King Philip’s War and the horribly violent acts committed by both armies.
 It was also interesting reading about the battles during this war, whose English leaders included Benjamin Church, Major William Bradford and James Cudworth.
 There were many confusing alliances between the English and some “friendly” Indian tribes and there were also forced alliances between some Indian leaders, some of whom were women.
 Philbrick explains the many superior fighting strategies used by the Indians in the forests and swamps.
 An ingenious Indian fort built in a Rhode Island swamp shows what shrewd fighters and defenders the Native Americans were during this time.

-An excellent and informative read, with some political correctness, but who can blame the author?
-I started out knowing the basic facts of how America began, and how the Indians taught the settlers how to grown corn and how to use fish as a fertilizer.
+An excellent and informative read.
+I started out knowing the basic facts of how America began, and how native Americans taught the settlers how to grown corn and how to use fish as a fertilizer.
 Now I know more and the story is a lot more complicated!

 Thanks for visiting – come back soon!

 Check out another interesting book by Nathaniel Philbrick, In the Heart of the Sea.
 Click here to read my review.